ncalc/ncalc/docs/articles/index.md

 ## <xref:NCalc.Expression> class
 This is the main class of NCalc.
-This class has a method <xref:NCalc.Expression.Evaluate> returning the actual value of its **String** representation.
+This class has a method <xref:NCalc.Expression.Evaluate> returning the actual value of its <xref:System.String> representation.

 Example: